Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Experimental Results

-In this section we compare our HSS construction algorithm using Gaussian sketching operators and SJLT matrices with different numbers of nonzero entries per row.
-We observe that the accuracy of the construction is comparable between both types of sketching operators when $\alpha > 1$ while the SJLT sketching can be done faster.
+In this section, we compare our HSS construction algorithm in both the serial and parallel settings.
+In the serial setting, we use Gaussian sketching operators, SJLT sketching operators with different numbers of nonzero entries per row, and SRHT sketching operators.
+In the parallel distributed memory setting we only use Gaussian sketching operators and SJLT sketching operators with variable nonzeros.
+We did not implement a parallel distributed version of SRHT due to complexity of handling non-power of two dimension for $H$, and because SRHT was less competitive compared to SJLT.
+We observe that the accuracy of the construction is comparable between Gaussian, SJLT with $\alpha > 1$ and SRHT sketching operators for most problems while SJLT and SRHT sketching can often be computed faster.

-We consider the following test cases: \begin{enumerate} \item A covariance matrix, using an exponential kernel
+We consider the following test cases: \begin{enumerate} \item A covariance matrix (Cov.), using an exponential kernel

 with $x_i, x_j \in [0, 1]^3$ and $\lambda = .2$ the correlation length.
 We use a structured hexahedral finite element mesh, discretized using the MFEM finite element library.
-The matrix is reordered using recursive bisection, which also defines the HSS cluster tree. \item A Toeplitz matrix describing a 1D kinetic energy quantum chemistry problem~\cite{jones2016efficient}, given by
+The matrix is reordered using recursive bisection, which also defines the HSS cluster tree. \item A Toeplitz matrix describing a 1D kinetic energy quantum chemistry problem~\cite{jones2016efficient} (QChem Toeplitz), given by

 where $d = 0.1$ is a discretization parameter (grid spacing).
-The matrix $T$ is fairly ill-conditioned and has small HSS ranks which grow slowly with the dimension of $T$. \item The impedance matrix $Z$~\cite{liu2016hss}:
+The matrix $T$ is fairly ill-conditioned and has small HSS ranks which grow slowly with the dimension of $T$. \item The impedance matrix $Z$~\cite{liu2016hss} (Scatt. wave):